 Can you refinance a HECM loan?

 Yes, you can refinance a reverse mortgage to access additional funds if your property has appreciated and there’s enough equity.
 Many people have refinanced over the years to benefit from lower interest rates, increased property values, and changes in HUD’s maximum lending limits.
 However, the ability to get more funds through refinancing isn’t guaranteed.
 When you wish to refinance, your loan will undergo underwriting, and you must qualify for the new loan just like any new applicant.
 If your income, credit, or property doesn’t meet the reverse mortgage qualifications at that time, you might not qualify for a new loan, even if you already have a reverse mortgage.
 HUD sets specific criteria that the new loan must meet for a borrower to refinance their existing loan with a new reverse mortgage, known as a “HECM to HECM refinance.”
-This process ensures the refinancing is sufficiently beneficial to the borrower to justify the costs; otherwise, HUD won’t permit the refinancing.
+This process ensures the refinancing sufficiently benefits the borrower to justify the costs; otherwise, HUD won’t permit the refinancing.
 This policy aims to protect older borrowers from being persuaded into refinancing their reverse mortgages for minimal benefit while incurring high fees.
-You’re allowed to refinance your reverse mortgage after 18 months, provided the refinance offers a significant benefit to you and meets current loan parameters.
+You can refinance your reverse mortgage after 18 months, provided the refinance significantly benefits you and meets current loan parameters.
 It’s important to note that refinancing without a compelling benefit to the borrower is not advised.
 There’s also a minimum waiting period between closing one loan and taking out another, designed to protect borrowers from premature refinancing, a practice known as loan flipping, which can disadvantage the borrower while benefiting the loan originator.

 Q.